 For brand new food bloggers, dealing with all of the technical aspects of setting up your website can be one of the greatest challenges.
 Who wants to mess around with a bunch of technical stuff when all you really want to do is blog about awesome recipes or slick new kitchen techniques?
 So, if you’re looking into starting a food blog, but you have no idea where to start, we’ve got a big guide for you to help you through the process.
+So, this is our guide to starting up a food blog using WordPress.

 At the end of this guide, we will show you a few examples of really solid themes that would work great as a food blog.
 But, let’s deal with some other stuff first.